-I also keep fast charging options available in my at-home device charging station for those times I am in a hurry.
-Admittedly, this does run the price of building my charging kits and charging station up significantly but I decided it was worth the cost since I’m all about being prepared in an emergency.
+I also keep fast charging options available in my at-home device charging station when I am in a hurry.
+Admittedly, this does run the price of building my charging kits and charging station up significantly, but I decided it was worth the cost since I’m all about being prepared in an emergency.

 What Size Power Bank Should You Buy?

 I’d love to tell you a specific mAh (milliamp hours) and be done with it, but, of course, things are never that clear-cut.
 It depends.
 Let’s quickly look at some of the considerations.